Skip to the content.

 The vector

-R is another basic variable in R. It’s the simplest type of variable that actually allows you to store something recognizable as ‘data’.
+The vector is another basic variable in R. It’s the simplest type of variable that actually allows you to store something recognizable as ‘data’.
 We will spend some time on vectors as they are a good place to start to work with relatively simple data.
 Also, understanding how to work with vectors makes working with more complex data easier.
 Much of the operations you can do on vectors, which are 1D, can also be done on 2D data frames.

 Creating a vector manually